yzyzy/data_incubator/README.md

 # data_incubator
-# this repositor contains charts I created for a data incubator project proposal.
+# This repositor contains analysis I created for the data incubator's capstone project.